 - 1.3.1 This Official Plan is the first Official Plan for the amalgamated Township.
 The policies for the AGRICULTURAL, RURAL, and RURAL RESIDENTIAL designations constitute revised policies applicable to the entire Township, and replace the provisions for these uses found in the previous Adjala, Sunnidale and Tosorontio Official Plans.
-The policies for Conservation, Hazard and Natural Heritage areas replace the Open Space Conservation policies in the former Tosorontio Official Plan and the Hazard policies in the former Adjala Plan. - 1.3.2 This Official Plan will replace Official Plans currently in effect in the former Townships of Adjala, Tosorontio and the portion of Sunnidale that is now part of the Township of Adjala-Tosorontio. - 1.3.3 The Goals and Objectives and Character Policies (Section 3), General Development Policies (Section 4.1 & 4.2), Transportation Policies
+The policies for Conservation, Hazard and Natural Heritage areas replace the Open Space Conservation policies in the former Tosorontio Official Plan and the Hazard policies in the former Adjala Plan. - 1.3.2 This Official Plan will replace Official Plans currently in effect in the former Townships of Adjala, Tosorontio and the portion of Sunnidale that is now part of the Township of Adjala-Tosorontio.

-(Section 5) and Implementation Policies (Section 8) have been developed and revised, and will apply to most lands in the Township.

-1.3.4 New and substantially revised policies are proposed for the following land use designations:
+- 1.3.3 The Goals and Objectives and Character Policies (Section 3), General Development Policies (Section 4.1 & 4.2), Transportation Policies (Section 5) and Implementation Policies (Section 8) have beei:i developed and revised, and will apply to most lands in the Township. - 1.3.4 New and substantially revised policies are proposed for the following land use designations:

-Agricultural (Section 4.3)

-Rural (Section 4.4)

-Rural Residential (Section 4.5)

-Open Space Recreation (Section 4.7)

-Industrial/Commercial Areas (focused on Highway 89, and on Highway 9 at County Road 50) (Section 4.9)

-Licensed Waste Management Sites (Section 4.10)

-Environmental Protection Area (Section 4.11)
+Agricultural (Section 4.3) Rural (Section 4.4) Rural Residential (Section 4.5) Open Space Recreation (Section 4.7) Industrial/Commercial Areas (focused on Highway 89, an-Ei-9II Rtghway-9-at- (Sectio:rr-4:9-) Licensed Waste Management Sites (Section 4.10) Environmental Protection Area (Section 4.11)